chuantse88/PAC-mu-Universe/02_architecture.md

-# Chapter 2: PAC–μ as Mathematical Structure
+# Chapter 2: Architecture

-𝒜μ = (𝒞, ℱ, μ, Ψ, 𝕃, Ω, 𝓛int)。
+The architectural layers of the PAC–μ sheaf-based model are discussed.